mustafaakin/gongular/README.md

 gongular is an HTTP Server Framework for developing APIs easily.
 It is like Gin Gonic, but it features Angular-like (or Spring like) dependency injection and better input handling.
 Most of the time, user input must be transformed into a structured data then it must be validated.
 It takes too much time and is a repetitive work, gongular aims to reduce that complexity by providing request-input mapping with tag based validation.

+** Note: ** gongular is an opinionated framework and it heavily relies on reflection to achieve these functionality.
+While there are tests to ensure it works flawlessly, I am open to contributions and opinions on how to make it better.

 ## Features

 * Automatic Query, POST Body, URL Param binding to structs with easy validation